andrey-nakin/gneis-emu-lib/README.md

 ## Building

-1. Go to your working directory, for example `~/workspace`.
+1. Go to your working directory, for example `~/workspace` (all directory names are arbitrary).

 2. Create `gneis-emu-lib` subdirectory within the working directory.